JayHansea/Not3d-note-taking-app-/README.md

 This is a note taking app

 user can:
-  Add note
+ 1. Add note
-  Edit note
+ 2. Edit note
-  Delete note
+ 3. Delete note

 Also
-  User can pick any border color of choice for each taken note.
+ 4. User can pick any border color of choice for each taken note as each note should be in a colored border